 A lot of consumers fall into that categorization.
 As such, a lot of consumers project to buy Prius vehicles over the next several years as EV adoption rates soar.

 The result for Toyota is supercharged revenue and profit growth, the sum of which could breathe life back into TM stock, which has been stuck in a sideways trading pattern for the past five-plus years.

 Not all the growth in the EV market over the next several years will happen at the low end of the price chart.
 Indeed, some of that growth will come through the high end of the price chart.
 Capturing a nice chunk of that growth will be BMW (OTCMKTS:BMWYY).

 BMW already has a formidable EV roster.
-Last year, the BMW 530e, i3 and X5 were among some of the top selling EV models in the U.S. This year, many of those same models are again some of the top-selling EVs in America, alongside the luxury i8, which has seen its U.S. delivery volume grow ten-fold from January 2019 to June 2019.
+Last year, the BMW 530e, i3 and X5 were among some of the top selling EV models in the U.S. This year, many of those same models are again some of the top-selling EVs in America, alongside the luxury i8, which has seen its U.S. delivery volume grow ten-fold.

 Going forward, BMW is only going to grow this EV roster.
 The company is planning to have 25 EVs on its vehicle roster by 2023, many of which will be luxury EVs.
 In so doing, the company will better position itself to drive healthy revenue and profit growth through luxury EV adoption over the next several years.
 Indeed, management expects EV sales to double by 2021.

 That’s a bunch of growth.
 BMW stock, which trades more than 40% off decade highs, is not priced for this growth.
 As such, over the next several years, robust luxury EV growth should converge on a discounted valuation and spark a nice recovery rally in BMW stock.

 As of this writing, Luke Lango was long TSLA and F.